The page has been translated by Gen AI.

 Figure.
 Redis Thread

-Because Redis operates with a single thread, if one request becomes a bottleneck, subsequent requests will continue to wait.
-Since it works by receiving data in packet units and executing when a command is completed, it is necessary to monitor whether unnecessarily long-running commands (keys, hgetall) are frequently executed in the production environment.
+Because Redis operates on a single thread, if one request becomes a bottleneck, subsequent requests will continue to wait.
+Since it processes data in packet units and executes a command once it is complete, it is necessary to monitor whether unnecessarily long-running commands (keys, hgetall) are frequently executed in the production environment.

 SlowLog

-From the client side, the response time is measured slowly at 100ms ~ 300ms, but there are cases where the Redis side does not accumulate SlowLog.
+From the client side, the response time is measured as slow, around 100 ms to 300 ms, but there are cases where no SlowLog entries are accumulated on the Redis side.
 This suggests that Redis is not slow, but did Redis really respond quickly?
-To put it simply, Redis gave a delayed response.
-This is a problem caused by the different intervals at which Redis measures SlowLog.
+To put it simply, Redis responded slowly.
+This issue arises because the interval used by Redis to measure SlowLog is different.

-Client response time from the client’s perspective means the time to call Redis and receive Redis’s response.
-In the figure below, the time from ① to ② is what we usually call response time.
-Therefore, if this time exceeds 100ms, it is generally perceived as slow by the client.
+From the client’s perspective, response time refers to the time taken to call Redis and receive its response.
+In the figure below, the interval from ① to ② is what we usually call response time.
+Therefore, if this time exceeds 100 ms, it is generally perceived as slow by the client.

 Process Command